jmcameron/attachments_translations/0-README-Languages-Versions.txt

          - Update from old 2.2 version to 3.0
          - Status: Complete (help file in English)
          - Thanks to Roar Rystad for the update!

+2011-09-01:
+   * Added: attachments-Italian-it-IT-3.0.zip
+         - Update from old 2.2 version to 3.0
+         - Status: Complete (help file in English)
+         - Thanks to Piero Mattirolo for the update!